CleANN: Efficient Full Dynamism in Graph-based Approximate Nearest Neighbor Search: Introduction

-To construct an initial index, previous approaches combine ~\autoref{routine:construction_and_ingestion} with some global optimizations.
-For example, \sysname{HNSW}~\cite{my20_hnsw} imposes a global hierarchical structure over the candidate set $\calC$ in step (2) and the edge choices in step (3); \sysname{FANNG}~\cite{hd16_fanng} runs global iterative optimizations after running ~\autoref{routine:construction_and_ingestion} on each data point; \sysname{LSH-APG} uses locality-sensitive hashing (LSH) to decide where the best-first search in step (2) starts; \sysname{Vamana} processes the dataset with ~\autoref{routine:construction_and_ingestion} twice.
-While global optimizations help with robustness issues, they do not fully solve the problem.
-Naturally, practitioners use ~\autoref{routine:construction_and_ingestion} as an \algoname{Insert} algorithm for indexes designed under the static setting like \sysname{HNSW}.
-The \algoname{Insert} algorithms in dynamic indexes \sysname{LSH-APG} and \sysname{FreshVamana} are also analogous to~\autoref{routine:construction_and_ingestion}.
-However, since the global optimizations mentioned above do not directly apply to dynamic settings,~\autoref{routine:construction_and_ingestion} as an \algoname{Insert} algorithm faces more robustness issues.
+For building the index, previous approaches combine ~\Cref{routine:construction_and_ingestion} with some additional optimizations.
+For example, \sysname{HNSW}~\cite{my20_hnsw} imposes a global hierarchical structure over the candidate set $\calC$ in step (2) and the edge choices in step (3); and \sysname{FANNG}~\cite{hd16_fanng} runs global iterative optimizations after running ~\Cref{routine:construction_and_ingestion} on each data point.
+Naturally, ~\Cref{routine:construction_and_ingestion} is used as an \algoname{Insert} algorithm for indexes.
+However, since the global optimizations mentioned above do not directly apply to the dynamic setting, \Cref{routine:construction_and_ingestion} when used as an \algoname{Insert} algorithm faces robustness issues.

-Intuitively, when $v_x$ is inserted, the candidate set $\calC$ only contains good neighbor candidates for $v_x$ that are already present in the index. $v_x$ may only be connected to a point $v_y$ inserted after it if $v_x$ is selected from the candidate set generated during the search in step (2) for $v_y$.
-Therefore, there may be good neighbors for $v_x$ inserted after $v_x$ that it never connects with.
-Without global optimizations during the initial index construction, \autoref{routine:construction_and_ingestion} as the \algoname{Insert} algorithm is sensitive to the ordering in which points are inserted and therefore not \emph{robust}.
+Suppose a node $v_x$ has already been inserted.
+For a node $v_y$ inserted later, let $\calC^{\star}_y$ be the nodes already in $G$ that are good neighbors for $v_y$.
+An edge from $v_x$ to $v_y$ is created only if $v_x \in \calC^{\star}_y$.
+However, $v_y$ being a good neighbor for $v_x$ does not necessarily imply the converse, and an edge from $v_x$ to $v_y$ may never be created even if it is useful.
+Without global optimizations during the index build, \Cref{routine:construction_and_ingestion}, when used as an \algoname{Insert} algorithm, is sensitive to the ordering in which points are inserted and therefore not \emph{robust}.